Skip Nav Destination

 EISBN: 978-1-62708-187-0

-... a dimensionally correct final pattern.
-A wide variety of materials and advanced composite materials used in the manufacture of patterns are discussed.
-The article reviews the factors influencing the selection of type of patterns for specific castings. die casting patternmaking permanent mold...
+... for ensuring a dimensionally correct final pattern.
+A variety of materials and advanced composite materials used in the manufacture of patterns are discussed.
+The article evaluates the factors influencing the selection of type of patterns for specific castings. die casting patternmaking permanent mold...

 Abstract